acuminous/yadda/README.md

 ## Current Version
 **DANGER WILL ROBINSON!!!**

-Yadda 0.4.0 is the current verison.
-It contains breaking API changes from the previous (0.3.0) version.
-See the release notes for more details
+Yadda 0.4.1 is the current verison.
+It contains breaking API changes from the previous minor version (0.3.0).
+See the release notes for more details.

 ## What we're working on next
  * Event emission